Watch yourself the next time pressure arrives.

 The discomfort in the preparation is the feature.

-The operator preparing for calm waters shows specific patterns.
+The leader preparing for calm waters shows specific patterns:

 Your previous answer is saved.
 Updating will overwrite what you wrote before.
 You can continue to the next step instead.